aparkgh/aparkgh/README.md

 - C
 - Micropython
 - Piano pieces:
-  - A Cruel Angel's Thesis (arr.
-Animenz)
+  - Etude Op.
+10 No. 5 (Black Keys)
   - Waltz in C Sharp Minor, Op.
 64, No. 2
   - Unravel (arr.
 Animenz)
   - Scherzo No. 2 in B Flat Minor, Op.
 31
   - Ballade No. 1 in G Minor, Op.
 23
   - Polonaise in A-flat Major, Op.
 53 (Heroic Polonaise)
-  - Etude Op.
-10 No. 5 (Black Keys)
+  -

 ### 🌟 Fun Facts
 - My first languages I ever learnt were Batch and VBScript
-- My favourite food is 떡볶이 and my favourite song is Perfect Night by LE SSERAFIM and How Beautiful Is She (她) by Youzee Music
+- My favourite food is 감자탕 and my favourite song is Perfect Night by LE SSERAFIM and Friday by IU
-- My favourite books are Atomic Habits by James Clear, Big Book of Numbers by Adam Spencer, and Why We Sleep by Matthew Walker
+- My favourite books are Atomic Habits by James Clear, Why We Sleep by Matthew Walker, Big Book of Numbers by Adam Spencer, and Storm by Brigid Kemmerer
 - My personality type is ENTJ-A
 - I have a dog named Scooter!